THE CROSSLEY HEATH SCHOOL SAVILE PARK HALIFAX HX3 0HG P: 01422 360272 / F: 01422 349099 / EMAIL: ADMIN@CROSSLEYHEATH.ORG.UK

 Liz Hirst: Careers Adviser

 - To encourage all students to recognise and value their own skills and abilities and to appreciate their relationships with, and their responsibilities towards, other people, the community and environment.

 - To develop the skills which help them to make informed and realistic choices for their future.

 - To enable students and parents to be aware of the opportunities and alternatives open to them at different stages of their life and raise aspirations.

 - To encourage understanding and experience of the world of work through work related learning and enterprise activities.

 - To encourage students to implement their career plans.
 To review and evaluate in order to make improved decisions and manage the transition processes effectively.

-- To promote equality of opportunity in respect of race, religion, gender, disability and special needs.
+- To promote equality of opportunity irrespective of race, religion, gender, sexuality, disability and special needs.

 PSHCE & Careers